- Sackboy: A Big Adventure

 Spyro is another blast from the past that publisher Activision decided to remaster, taking the first three games in the series and updating them to coincide with the franchise's 20th anniversary.
-The graphics were completely overhauled so they could stand up to today's standards, and while they remain faithful to the original, the developer took some liberties to embellish or add detail when necessary.
+The graphics were completely overhauled to stand up to today's standards.
+While they remain faithful to the original, the developer took some liberties to embellish or add detail when necessary.

 In our Spyro Reignited Trilogy review, we said that it's "an excellent remake of the originals" and that it's a lot of fun to play.

-Like previous Lego games, this one features dozens of levels primarily focused around puzzle solving and combat.
-The game features over 160 playable characters, many of which have their own unique superpowers and abilities.
-Iconic locations include versions of Gotham City, Metropolis, Smallville, Arkham Asylum, Apokolips, the Justice League Watchtower, Stryker's Island, the Hall of Justice, S.T.A.R.
-Labs, and Belle Reve.
+Like previous Lego games, this one features dozens of levels primarily focused around puzzle-solving and combat.
+The game features an impressive 380 playable characters, many of which have their own unique moves and abilities.
+It is also packed with tons of side content and collectibles, making LEGO Star Wars: The Skywalker Saga one of the biggest lego games to date.